valory-xyz/docs/docs/protocol/tokenomics.md

 ## Incentivizing bonders

-The Autonolas Tokenomics bonding mechanism allows users with enabled LP-pair assets (e.g.[Uniswap V2: OLAS-ETH](https://etherscan.io/address/0x09d1d767edf8fa23a64c51fa559e0688e526812f)) to deposit them via the Autonolas depository smart contract and receive OLAS tokens at a discount relative to the price quoted on the relevant DEX after a vesting time.
+The Autonolas Tokenomics bonding mechanism allows users with enabled LP-pair assets (e.g. [Uniswap V2: OLAS-ETH](https://etherscan.io/address/0x09d1d767edf8fa23a64c51fa559e0688e526812f)) to deposit them via the Autonolas depository smart contract and receive OLAS tokens at a discount relative to the price quoted on the relevant DEX after a vesting time.
 The interest rate on purchased bonds and the discount factor can be adjusted to incentivize or discourage bond demand.
 The protocol currently incentivizes bonding when there is a large potential output of code production in the ecosystem and a production function is used to measure potential code production during one epoch to establish the interest rate and discount factor.

 ## Interacting with the protocol tokenomics